U'khand: Vehicular movement suspended after bridge on India-Nepal border develops cracks | Business

 Cracks appeared on a nearly 200-year-old suspension bridge on the India-Nepal border in Jhoolaghat here prompting authorities to suspend traffic along it on Wednesday.

-Built by the British in 1830, the 40-metre long and 8-metre wide bridge is crucial for transportation between India and Nepal.
+Built by the British in 1830, the 40-metre long and 2.5-metre wide bridge is crucial for transportation between India and Nepal.

 ''We have suspended traffic along the bridge for a day today so that it could be repaired and made safe for travel,'' Pithoragarh District Magistrate Ashish Chauhan said.